Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 sf org open

-Drop the component on a Lightning App page from Setup → App Builder.
+Drop the component on a Lightning App page from Setup, App Builder, then Edit Page on whatever target you chose.
 Type into the input box; the heading updates.
-Reactive properties work because LWC re-renders the template when class properties change.
+Reactive properties work because LWC re-renders the template when class properties change, and you did not write a single line of state-management code to make that happen.

 Every property on the class is reactive by default in LWC.
 Change this.greeting, the template re-renders.
-No useState, no setState — the framework watches.
+No useState, no setState.
+The framework watches.
+That is the single most important mental shift coming from React or Vue: the property is the source of truth, and assignment is the trigger.

 For deep reactivity (objects, arrays), you need @track: